akafounis/akafounis.github.io/index.md

 <img src="FACE2.jpg" width="400">

-Created a deep learning model to be able to detect the main keypoints of a human face.
+I created a deep learning model to be able to detect the main keypoints of a human face.
 Detecting the keypoints on the human face is the key to a lot of computer vision applications, such as Facial Recognition.
 More information about the results and the architecture that was used for the model you can find [here](https://akafounis.github.io/facial-keypoint).

 ### Algorithmic Trading Bot